Preston Henn

-Preston B. Henn (January 20, 1931 – April 30, 2017) was an American entrepreneur who founded the Fort Lauderdale Swap Shop in 1963.
+Preston Byron Henn (January 20, 1931 – April 30, 2017) was an American entrepreneur who founded the Fort Lauderdale Swap Shop in 1963.

 Business career

 Henn opened what became the Swap Shop as a drive-in movie theater in 1963.
 He shortly thereafter decided to add a flea market.
 Through shrewd business practices and somewhat extravagant promotion, Henn was able to grow the Fort Lauderdale Swap Shop into one of the region's most popular tourist attractions.
 Throughout its drive-in theater ownership, he owned 3 drive-in theaters in the state of Florida.
 In 2005 Henn began making unusual decisions such as firing the facility's trademark circus act, and it was rumored he was selling the facility.
 Later that year he was involved in a violent altercation with a vendor he was trying to evict.
 Police used a taser to subdue him.
 Henn was subsequently sent to a mental hospital for again attempting to assault the vendor.